ecohealthalliance/flirt-simulation-service/README.md

 # flirt-simulation-service

-This microservice provides a web service for creating a `flight_network_heatmap` simulation.
+This microservice provides an interface for creating a `flight_network_heatmap` simulation.
 Before starting the service, one should create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) within the cloned repository and install the requirements.